Universally unique identifier: Textual representation

-In most cases, UUIDs are represented as hexadecimal values.
-The most used format is the 8-4-4-4-12 format, xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx, where every x represents 4 bits.
-Other well-known formats are the 8-4-4-4-12 format with braces, {xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx}, like in Microsoft's systems, e.g. Windows, or xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx, where all hyphens are removed.
-In some cases, it is also possible to have xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx with the "0x" prefix or the "h" suffix to indicate hexadecimal values.
-The format with hyphens was introduced with the newer variant system.
-Before that, the legacy Apollo format used a slightly different format: 34dc23469000.0d.00.00.7c.5f.00.00.00.
+Though they are still occasionally omitted, the format with hyphens was introduced with the newer variant system.
+Before that, the legacy Apollo format used a slightly different format 34dc23469000.0d.00.00.7c.5f.00.00.00.
 The first part is the time (time_high and time_low combined).
 The reserved field is skipped.
 The family field comes directly after the first dot, so in this case 0d (13 in decimal) for DDS (Data Distribution Service).
 The remaining parts, each separated with a dot, are the node bytes.